Kay2dan/jekyll-ideal-image-slider/README.md

 </div>
 ```

 You can define the height of a slider by placing a number or an aspect ratio after `slider`.
-If you don't specify  height, the slider will default to `16:9` aspect ratio.
-If you use `auto` the slider will automatically resize to the height of each image:
+If you don't specify  height, the slider will default to `auto` where the slider will automatically resize to the height of each image:

 ```
 {% slider 700 %}